 |ABOUT WILDEBEEST KUIL

-San and Khoe people, researchers and other stakeholders joined together to conserve the engravings here - more than 200 are spread over a small hill.
-A visit here can be a deeply moving experience, and an informative one for school groups.
+San and Khoe people, researchers and other stakeholders co-operate in conserving the engravings here - more than 200 images and many further pecked or rubbed markings are spread over a small hill.
+A visit here can be a deeply moving experience, and an informative and provocative one for anyone interested in local history and contemporary heritage and social issues.
+School groups especially welcome.
 The site, surrounded by land owned by the !Xun and Khwe San people, is on a servitude set aside for rock art conservation and public access.
 Our rock art custodians/guides will help make your visit special.
-The experience begins at a visitor centre, where there are displays, and an auditorium with a twenty minute introductory film.
-The 800 m walk-way weaves up and over the hill via a number of information boards.
-Your guides will provide commentary and will answer your questions.
+The experience begins at a visitor centre, where there are displays, and an auditorium with a twenty-minute introductory film.
+The 800 m walk-way weaves up and over the hill via a number of information points.
+A guide will provide commentary and discuss your questions.
 On your return, the shop at the Centre has art and craftwork from the !Xun and Khwe community.
 Rock art and related books also available.
 Facilities (auditorium, kitchen, etc) may be hired for small conferences/workshops/end-of-year functions.

 Contact details, opening times:

-Special school and tour visits could be scheduled outside normal opening hours, by prior arrangement.
+Special school and tour visits may be scheduled outside these hours by prior arrangement.

 WILDEBEEST KUIL ROCK ART CENTRE ENTRANCE FEES:

-Our tariffs are: R25 for adults and R12 for children.
-For school groups R9/child.
+Our tariffs are: R35 for adults and R20 for children.
+For school groups: R15/learner & R35/educator.

-Shop: San craftwork for sale and purchased to the benefit of !Xun and Khwe crafters and artists.
-Books.
-CDs.
-Posters.
+Shop: Books on rock art and related topics; CDs; San craftwork for sale and purchased to the benefit of !Xun and Khwe crafters and artists.